sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 `frontend | failed to migrate the DB.
 Please contact hi@sourcegraph.com for further assistance:Dirty database version 1514702776.
 Fix and force version.`

 You may have to run migrations manually.
-First, install the Go [migrate](https://github.com/golang-migrate/migrate/tree/master/cli#installation) CLI, and run something like:
+First, install the Go [migrate](https://github.com/golang-migrate/migrate/tree/master/cli#installation) CLI, then run `dev/migrate.sh up`

-Then try:

-`dev/migrate.sh up`

 If you get something like `error: Dirty database version 1514702776.
 Fix and force version.`, you need to roll things back and start from scratch.